Moneyball in the Contact Centre

 - NPSAR or Net-promoter score above replacement

-Have your analytics predict the NPS for all calls with the average agent from your organization handling them.
+Have your analytics predict the NPS for all calls with the average agent from your organisation handling them.
 Then compare that average score with what the agent actually did.
 A +2 would mean this agent improved the NPS by two whole places on the NPS scale while a -.5 would mean they did worse than the average agent.

 - EAR, evaluation above replacement